TAI’s Potential Impact on the Tax Base

 The second tax challenge this exacerbates is that the distribution of these taxes on digital MNEs is often largely skewed towards a small subset of countries.
 For example, Google pays over 80% of its corporate taxes in the US, even though the US generates less than 50% of its revenue.
 Some may consider this fair, as the US is the “tax residence” of Google and therefore deserves a larger proportion of corporate profits.
 In practice, it means that Google contributes vanishingly little in corporate tax revenue to most other countries where it operates.

-One Solution: A Progressive Corporate Tax
+One Solution: A Progressive Global Corporate Tax

-Such a progressive corporate tax would directly counteract the two primary tax base challenges described above: a shift from labor to capital, and a concentration of profits among the largest MNEs.
+Such a progressive global corporate tax would directly counteract the two primary tax base challenges described above: a shift from labor to capital, and a concentration of profits among the largest MNEs.

 It could increase the overall rate of taxation on profits derived from capital rather than labor, potentially restabilizing tax bases worldwide in TAI scenarios.